marandmart/nginxnode/README.md

 # How to run

-* Install dependencies inside the node folder.
-* Run docker-compose.yml file using the command:
+- Use docker-compose.yml file with the command:

 ```
 docker-compose up -d --build